Jarius Wright: 2014 season

-In 2014, Wright had the best season of his career, posting career-highs in starts (7), receptions (42), receiving yards (588) and first downs (25).
+In 2014, Wright had the best season of his career, posting career-highs in starts (seven), receptions (42), receiving yards (588) and first downs (25).
 He also had two touchdown receptions, including one on a screen pass from Teddy Bridgewater that he took 87 yards for a game-winning overtime touchdown on December 7 against the New York Jets.
-That was the longest reception of his career and the 2nd longest in the NFL that season.
+That was the longest reception of his career and the second-longest in the NFL that season.

 2015 season

 On September 10, 2015, Wright signed a four-year contract extension with the Vikings worth $14.8 million, including $7 million guaranteed.
-The contract began in 2016, after the end of Wright's rookie deal, and would’ve kept him with the team through 2019.
-He logged 34 catches for 442 yards in 16 games with 3 starts.
-He topped 50 yards receiving twice in three weeks after posting 5 catches for 51 yards against the Arizona Cardinals and 3 catches for a season-high 57 yards in the Vikings' blowout win over the New York Giants on December 27.
+The contract began in 2016, after the end of Wright's rookie deal, and would have kept him with the team through 2019.
+He logged 34 catches for 442 yards in 16 games with three starts.
+He topped 50 yards receiving twice in three weeks after posting five catches for 51 yards against the Arizona Cardinals and three catches for a season-high 57 yards in the Vikings' blowout win over the New York Giants on December 27.
 He notched a career-long 29-yard carry on a reverse run at Detroit in week 2.
 He also recorded a 52-yard catch against the Kansas City Chiefs in week 6, the second straight year he has posted the Vikings season-long reception.